 The romantic details

 For those of you more keen on floaty, romantic silhouettes – I love the current direction that All Saints is taking in terms of edgy romance.
 Now, those two adjectives are not always words that you would see describing the same piece, however, I think that they’ve managed to perfect the balance between the two.
 The silhouettes are that in which you’d imagine a romantic summer evening – the delicate straps, feminine ruffle details, and elegant hemlines.

 I’m not always one to go for trend-led pieces.
 However, this season I’ve been particularly keen on the classic, elegant lines introduced for the Autumn/Winter transition this year.
-The Cecil Trench and the Rafaella Blazer are particularly what drew my eye originally.
+The Serra Coat and the Leigh Lea Blazer are particularly what drew my eye originally.
 I love that they’ve taken such a classic piece and put added an interesting twist.
 You’ll stand out from a crowd wearing such classic pieces like these.
 To style them with a fresh twist, try adding a pair of skinny cigarette trousers and a pair of knee-high boots, like these from Alexandre Birman – my current tried and true favourites for autumn.

 Have you ever shopped with All Saints before?
 It’s a brand that I personally adore, and I’d love to know what your thoughts are about the brand.
 What’s your favourite piece from their line?
 Maybe you’re considering investing in one of their pieces?
 Let me know in the comments, I’d love to hear all about it!
 Until next, xoxo.